Small gauge transformations and universal geometry in heterotic theories

-We explore the observation that small gauge transformations in heterotic supergravity are related to a choice of connection on the moduli space.
-We start by describing the action of small gauge transformations in heterotic supergravity.
-We show a convenient gauge fixing is holomorphic gauge together with residual gauge fixing involving the holomorphic top form.
-This is related to a choice of holomorphic structure and Lee form on the universal bundle.
-The field strength for this connection is related to second order deformation theory and we point out it is generically the case that higher order deformations do not commute.
-At the level of supergravity, this gauge fixing allows us to determine the Hodge decomposition, and so a map between parameters and field deformations.
-At large radius, we give a prescription for how to compute the $\ap$--corrections to the Hodge decomposition and apply this to the moduli space metric.
-100pt \newgeometry{left=1.5in, right=0.5in, top=0.75in, bottom=0.8in}
+\Abstract{The first part of this paper describes in detail the action of small gauge transformations in heterotic supergravity.
+We show a convenient gauge fixing is `holomorphic gauge' together with a condition on the holomorphic top form.
+This gauge fixing, combined with supersymmetry and the Bianchi identity, allows us to determine a set of non-linear PDEs for the terms in the Hodge decomposition.
+Although solving these in general is highly non-trivial, we give a~prescription for their solution perturbatively in $\alpha^{\backprime}$ and apply this to the moduli space metric.
+The second part of this paper relates small gauge transformations to a choice of connection on the moduli space.
+We show holomorphic gauge is related to a~choice of holomorphic structure and Lee form on a `universal bundle'.
+Connections on the moduli space have field strengths that appear in the second order deformation theory and we point out it is generically the case that higher order deformations do not commute.}